 The primary requirement for receiving a Guildmaster Award is exemplary customer service, as demonstrated by an extremely high customer recommendation rate.
 In the home building, remodeling, and real estate industry, the average customer recommendation rate for businesses is approximately 70%.
 In order to receive a Guildmaster Award, a member must achieve a recommendation rate of 90% or greater.

-In considering eligibility for an award, GuildQuality reviews survey feedback received from all customers who have bought a home or had work completed in the current calendar year.
+In considering eligibility for an award, GuildQuality reviews survey feedback received from all customers who were sent a survey in the current calendar year.
 If that includes fewer than 20 survey responses (as is often the case for companies with a small number of customers each year), GuildQuality includes older responses in the review as well, so that the feedback from the most recent 20 customers who responded to a survey are considered.
-Under no circumstances are Guildmembers with fewer than 20 survey responses eligible for a 2016 Guildmaster Award.
+Under no circumstances are Guildmembers with fewer than 20 survey responses eligible for a Guildmaster Award.

 In many cases, a Guildmember may survey the same customer multiple times.
 In a typical scenario, a Guildmember may survey a homebuyer at the time of contract, shortly after closing, and a third time one year after closing.
 For the purposes of calculating these awards, GuildQuality considers survey volume rather than customer volume.
 As such, some Guildmaster Award winners may receive their award based on multiple surveys from the same customers.